Working Paper #002 - Concentration at the Top: Labor Access and Agricultural Production in the United States

 (Versión en español disponible)

-Research Abstract: The rapid expansion of the H2A temporary agricultural visa program has coincided with declining domestic farm employment and persistent specialization in U.S. agricultural production.
-This paper examines how the structure of labor access rather than the level of labor use is related to patterns of agricultural concentration across U.S. states.
-Using newly constructed labor and commodity concentration measures and state level panel data from 2015 to 2024, the analysis documents systematic co-movement between employer concentration in the H2A program and concentration in agricultural production.
-The results show that this relationship is highly asymmetric: extreme commodity dominance is associated with concentration of H2A employment at the single largest employer, but broader measures of labor and commodity concentration display no systematic relationship.
-At the same time, labor concentration declines as the scale of H2A employment increases, suggesting that dominance weakens as participation expands.
-Together, these findings indicate that labor and production concentration are linked primarily in thin, highly specialized markets, refining how labor market structure in agriculture should be understood.
+Research Abstract: The rapid expansion of the H-2A temporary agricultural visa program has coincided with declining domestic farm employment and persistent specialization in U.S. agricultural production.
+This paper creates the first systematic concentration dataset for the H-2A labor market.
+This paper also examines how structural access to H-2A labor relates to patterns of agricultural concentration across U.S. states.
+Using newly constructed labor and commodity concentration measures and state-level panel data from 2015 to 2024, the analysis documents systematic co-movement between employer concentration in the H-2A program and concentration in agri- cultural production.
+This relationship is highly asymmetric: extreme commodity dominance is associated with concentration of H-2A employment at the single largest employer, but broader measures display no systematic relationship.
+The association is concentrated in thin markets where a single crop and a single employer jointly dominate, and attenuates in larger agricultural states.
+States with higher employer concentration also exhibit systematically lower prevailing wages, a pattern robust to excluding the largest and smallest H-2A states, though the within- state wage relationship is fully absorbed by annual federal wage floor updates.
+Labor concen- tration declines across all metrics as H-2A scale increases, suggesting dominance weakens as participation expands.
+These findings provide a descriptive framework for understanding where H-2A labor and production concentration are linked in U.S. agriculture and where institutional wage floors rather than market competition determine worker compensation.

 Read More